 Understand API Services

-APIs are interfaces that enable you to write simple code that can contact Active IQ Digital Advisor programmatically and bring back data into your compute environment.
-You can write code in such a way that it contacts Active IQ Digital Advisor every day and brings back the latest data in the areas that are of interest to you.
+APIs are interfaces that enable you to write simple code that can contact Digital Advisor programmatically and bring back data into your compute environment.
+You can write code in such a way that it contacts Digital Advisor every day and brings back the latest data in the areas that are of interest to you.
 You can then use this data to populate your ticketing system or to create your own dashboards, webpages, or reports.
-The Active IQ API Catalog has both code samples and a facility for you to try out the APIs in the browser.
+The Digital Advisor API Catalog has both code samples and a facility for you to try out the APIs in the browser.

 Automation with APIs is a great way to add efficiency and accuracy to daily or weekly tasks.
 It frees up your resources to perform more complex activities or to automate new workflows.
-For example, if you have system health risks that need to be fixed, you can automate at least the pullout of those items from Active IQ Digital Advisor and the push into your ticketing system.
+For example, if you have system health risks that need to be fixed, you can automate at least the pullout of those items from Digital Advisor and the push into your ticketing system.

 The toggle at the top of the page allows the user to switch between the two modes to view the Catalog.
 The Code view focuses on the input parameters needed, the content and format of the return data, and code samples to get the user started with putting code in place.
 The Experiment view offers the user a chance to “try out” the API in the browser using a generated token obtained from the main API Services page.

 Either view allows the user to browse through available items using the navigation pane on the left.
 The items are organized by service in alphabetical order.
 Within a given service, you can expand the heading to show the individual API Endpoints.
 Clicking on the service heading or an API Endpoint will take you to that section of the Catalog in the middle pane.